pgorzelany/xapi-connector/docs/docs.md

     }

-Helper function for building xAPI

 ###Connector.getQue()

-Return the current que (array) of messages to be send by the Connector
+Return the current que (array) of messages to be send by the Connector.
+Since the connector can only send message in 200ms intervals (xAPI constraint), there may be times when there will be more then 1 message in a que.

 ###Connector.getStreamQue()